usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **10.2.1 New Construction**

-1. Where new bus stop pads are constructed at bus stops, bays or other areas where a lift or ramp is to be deployed, they shall have a firm, stable surface; a minimum clear length of 96 inches (measured from the curb or vehicle roadway edge) and a minimum clear width of 60 inches (measured parallel to the vehicle roadway) to the maximum extent allowed by legal or site constraints; and shall be connected to streets, sidewalks or pedestrian paths by an accessible route complying with 4.3 and 4.4.
+(1) Where new bus stop pads are constructed at bus stops, bays or other areas where a lift or ramp is to be deployed, they shall have a firm, stable surface; a minimum clear length of 96 inches (measured from the curb or vehicle roadway edge) and a minimum clear width of 60 inches (measured parallel to the vehicle roadway) to the maximum extent allowed by legal or site constraints; and shall be connected to streets, sidewalks or pedestrian paths by an accessible route complying with 4.3 and 4.4.
 The slope of the pad parallel to the roadway shall, to the extent practicable, be the same as the roadway.
 For water drainage, a maximum slope of 1:50 (2%) perpendicular to the roadway is allowed.

-2. Where provided, new or replaced bus shelters shall be installed or positioned so as to permit a wheelchair or mobility aid user to enter from the public way and to reach a location, having a minimum clear floor area of 30 inches by 48 inches, entirely within the perimeter of the shelter.
+(2) Where provided, new or replaced bus shelters shall be installed or positioned so as to permit a wheelchair or mobility aid user to enter from the public way and to reach a location, having a minimum clear floor area of 30 inches by 48 inches, entirely within the perimeter of the shelter.
 Such shelters shall be connected by an accessible route to the boarding area provided under paragraph (1) of this section.

-3. Where provided, all new bus route identification signs shall comply with 4.30.5.
+(3) Where provided, all new bus route identification signs shall comply with 4.30.5.
 In addition, to the maximum extent practicable, all new bus route identification signs shall comply with 4.30.2 and 4.30.3.
-Signs that are sized to the maximum dimensions permitted under legitimate local, state or federal regulations or ordinances shall be considered in compliance with 4.30.2 and 4.30.3 for purposes of this section.<br/> **EXCEPTION**: Bus schedules, timetables, or maps that are posted at the bus stop or bus bay are not required to comply with this provision.
+Signs that are sized to the maximum dimensions permitted under legitimate local, state or federal regulations or ordinances shall be considered in compliance with 4.30.2 and 4.30.3 for purposes of this section.

+EXCEPTION: Bus schedules, timetables, or maps that are posted at the bus stop or bus bay are not required to comply with this provision.

 **10.2.2 Bus Stop Siting and Alterations**

-1. Bus stop sites shall be chosen such that, to the maximum extent practicable, the areas where lifts or ramps are to be deployed comply with section 10.2.1(1) and (2).
+(1) Bus stop sites shall be chosen such that, to the maximum extent practicable, the areas where lifts or ramps are to be deployed comply with section 10.2.1(1) and (2).

-2. When new bus route identification signs are installed or old signs are replaced, they shall comply with the requirements of 10.2.1(3).
+(2) When new bus route identification signs are installed or old signs are replaced, they shall comply with the requirements of 10.2.1(3).

 ### 10.3 Fixed Facilities and Stations